-It is easy to design brochures using Adobe Photoshop but designing a great layout that is already print ready requires some specific additional setups.
+It is easy to design brochures using Adobe Photoshop but designing a great layout that is already print-ready brochure design requires some specific additional setups.
 In this tutorial, we will go through the process of setting up and designing a brochure that’s ready for printing.
 Let us get started.

 The important thing you must remember when setting up a “print ready” design is that you must setup the document properly early on.
 You will face a lot of issues with your document if you only adjust your design for printing at the last part of the process.
 This means that once you create a new document in Photoshop, know that you should already be specific with your settings.
 For a typical “letter-sized” TRIFOLD brochure, the basic settings that you should try out are listed below.
 Just modify the dimensions here as you see fit.